Maud Oakes: Guatemala

 On a similar trip, from late 1945 to early 1947, Oakes lived for 17 months in the village of Todos Santos in a remote part of the highlands of Guatemala as the only outsider.
 She documented the art and spiritual practices of the Mam tribe and their pre-Columbian cultural roots.
 One of her resulting books, The two crosses of Todos Santos, Oakes described a religious ritual that had survived from Mayan times.
 In another book, Beyond the Windy Place, Oakes talked about her life in the village.

 Her papers were published by Princeton University in the 1940s and '50s and republished as part of a collection in the 1990s.

 Later years

-Oakes became a student of Carl Jung and made his philosophy the subject of her final book, The Stone Speaks, which reflected her personal meditations on a large carved stone located in the garden of Bollingen Tower, the name given to Jung's home on Lake Zürich in Switzerland.
+Oakes became a student of Carl Jung and made his psychology the subject of her final book, The Stone Speaks, which reflected her personal meditations on a large carved stone located in the garden of Bollingen Tower, the name given to Jung's home on Lake Zürich in Switzerland.
 Oakes was named an honorary member of the C. G. Jung Institute in San Francisco, and became a close friend of actor and researcher Natacha Rambova when she was studying Egyptian artifacts, and at whose apartment Oakes attended classes "on symbolism, mythology, and comparative religion."

 Oakes died in 1990 at her home at Carmel, California, at the age of 87, of Alzheimer's disease.
 She was survived by a niece and a nephew.